 Some players do, however, find themselves in a situation where they’ve wasted valuable resources on weak champions and wish to start over.

-Collecting new powerful champions for your team in Raid: Shadow Legends is a significant part of the game.
-However, some players find it had to acquire just that, especially if they don’t get the best start in the game.
-In this guide, we teach you how to reroll and thereby start over in Raid: Shadow Legends so you can get your hands on some brand new champions, a new starter and get the best start possible.
+In this guide, we teach you how to reroll and thereby start over in Raid: Shadow Legends so you can get your hands on some brand new champions, a new starter, and a fresh chance to spend your resources optimally.

 Table of contents